open-orchestra/open-orchestra-docs/en/developer_guide/multi_panel.rst

         }
     }

-and register the event subscriber as a service in a configuration file :
+Register the event subscriber as a service in a configuration file :

 .. code-block:: yml